paldhous/ucb/2015/dataviz/md_raw/class13.md

 I have used these in my own work to create simple interactive charts, in posts such as [this](http://www.buzzfeed.com/peteraldhous/what-five-years-of-austerity-did-to-greeks-health) and [this](http://www.buzzfeed.com/peteraldhous/why-katrina-was-the-storm-from-hell).

 One advantage of this approach is that I can work in a single environment both to process my data and to make my online charts.
-Maintaining a simple, streamlined workflow means I can produce graphics quickly on news deadlines.
+Maintaining a simple, streamlined workflow allows me to produce graphics quickly on news deadlines.

 ### The data we will use today

 Download the data for this session from [here](data/week13.zip), unzip the folder and place it on your desktop.
 It contains the following folders and files:

-- `src` Folder containing local copies of the following JavaScript libraries: These include D3, NVD3, Highcharts and jQuery
+- `src` Folder containing local copies of the following JavaScript libraries: [D3](http://d3js.org/), [NVD3](http://nvd3.org/), [Highcharts](http://www.highcharts.com/) and [jQuery](https://jquery.com/).
-- `css` Folder with a CSS style sheet for the NVD3 library.
+- `css` Folder with CSS style sheet for the NVD3 library.
 - `seismic_risk_clip` Folder containing [U.S. Geological Survey shapefile](http://earthquake.usgs.gov/hazards/products/conterminous/index.php#2014),  detailing the risk of experiencing a major earthquake, clipped to the boundaries of the continental United States.
 - `storms.csv` Data on North Atlantic [tropical storms and hurricanes](http://www.aoml.noaa.gov/hrd/hurdat/Data_Storm.html) compiled by by the Hurricane Research Division of the U.S. National Oceanic and Atmospheric Administration.
 - `senate-113-2014.json` JSON data on voting patterns in the U.S. Senate in 2014, detailing the number and percentage of times pairs of Senators voted the same way in each year.
 Scraped from [GovTrack.US](https://www.govtrack.us/), as described [here](http://paldhous.github.io/NICAR/2015/gephi.html).